dynamic/silverstripe-docker-compose/README.md

 SS_DATABASE_NAME="yourproject"
 ```
 The database name doesn't really matter all that much.

+## Adminer
+To use adminer without going to localhost it is recomended to add `127.0.0.1 adminer.dev  www.adminer.dev` to the hosts file. (`/etc/hosts` on Ubuntu)
+Connecting to a database only requires the name of the database container.
+If the folder was name `test` the database container would be named `test_db`.
+Adminer will store containers it connected to (and the username/password) until the actual container is removed.
+The style can be changed by swapping out the `adminer.css` in the `public` folder.

 ## SSH Access
 use `docker ps` to find the container to ssh into.
 Usually its something like `folder_folder_web_1`.